 These lights are sometimes called “germicidal” lamps because UVC radiation has effectively been used for decades to reduce the spread of bacteria, such as tuberculosis.
 According to the U.S. Food and Drug Administration, “UVC radiation may also be effective in inactivating the SARS-CoV-2 virus, which is the virus that causes the Coronavirus Disease 2019 (COVID-19).”

 Since reopening to guests in June, the Aquarium has adopted a comprehensive suite of health protocols developed in consultation with infectious disease specialists.
-These include mask requirements for guests over age 12, timed-entry tickets and capacity limits.
+These include mask requirements for staff and guests, timed-entry tickets and capacity limits.

 The upgraded air-handling units should provide guests with much-needed peace of mind so they can relax, de-stress and enjoy their visit, Fuller says.